-Remission in RA: An Interview with Dr. Yusuf Yazici
+Remission in RA: An Interview With Dr. Yusuf Yazici

 Definition of remission

-"Remission means absence of disease activity."
-Dr. Yazici said.
-In cases of RA, "spontaneous remission very rare and it happens early in the disease when the disease is not fully formed."
+"Remission means absence of disease activity," Dr. Yazici said.
+In cases of RA, "spontaneous remission is very rare and it happens early in the disease when the disease is not fully formed."
 He went on to say that "it's likely that those don't have rheumatoid arthritis, they have something else that goes into remission."

 When you treat hypertension or diabetes, a single number can be used as a measurement to indicate whether a patient is doing well.
-However, with RA there is no single number and rheumatologists use composite indices to measure whether a patient is in remission.
-This means different measures used together, such as number of swollen joints, number of tender joint and a blood tests indicating level of inflammation in the body.
+However, with RA there is no such single number.
+Therefor, rheumatologists use composite indices to measure whether a patient is in remission.
+This means different measures used together, such as number of swollen joints, number of tender joints, and blood tests indicating level of inflammation in the body.

-Yazici went on to explain that these five common measures all have their own definition of remission and the overlap between them is approximately 80 percent.
-That means that although they might disagree on a few measures of remission, 80 percent of the time, they do agree.
+Dr. Yazici went on to explain that these five common measures each have their own definition of remission, and the overlap between them is approximately 80 percent.
+In other words, although they might disagree on a few measures of remission, 80 percent of the time, they do agree.

-- no more than one swollen joint
+- No more than one swollen joint

-- no more than one tender joint
+- No more than one tender joint

-- you rate the overall severity of your RA 10 or less on a 0-100 scale
+- You rate the overall severity of your RA 10 or less on a 0-100 scale.

 Rates of remission and low disease activity

-Numerous studies have found that by the ACR/EULAR definition, only 6% of people with RA experience remission.
-However, this measurement is very stringent.
-Higher rates are possible when using different, slightly more flexible criteria.
+Numerous studies have found that by the ACR/EULAR definition, only six percent of people with RA experience remission.
+However, it’s important to keep in mind that these criteria were developed for use in clinical trials and will need to be assessed and validated in clinical practice.
+Higher rates of remission are possible when using different, slightly more flexible criteria.
 Dr. Yazici mentioned that the best remission rates that are currently achieved are 40-50 percent.
 Low disease activity can also be acceptable.

-Dr. Yazici mentioned that 15-20 percent of people who have RA also have fibromyalgia.
-Since fibromyalgia doesn't tend to improve to the point of remission, these individuals “will always have pain so their tender joint count will never be zero ... they'll never be in remission by that measure, but they might have no active symptoms of RA.”
+Dr. Yazici explained that 20-30 percent or more of people who have RA also have fibromyalgia.
+Since fibromyalgia doesn't tend to improve to the point of remission, these individuals “will always have pain, so their tender joint count will never be zero ... they'll never be in remission by that measure, but they might have no active symptoms of RA.”

 How to get to remission

 About 10 percent do not respond to medication.
-When someone does not respond, Dr. Yazici said "it has to be carefully analyzed, because they might not be taking the maximum dose, they may not have given it enough time ...
+When someone does not respond, Dr. Yazici said, “it has to be carefully analyzed, because they might not be taking the maximum dose — they may not have given it enough time ...
 [It's a matter of] right dose, right duration, right combination.”